 Getting A Better Quality Car

-How to Find the Best Deal
+How to Find the Best Car Deal

-You might be able to find loan offers from local dealers who deal with people who do not have ideal credit.
+You might be able to find loan offers from local dealers who deal with people who do not have excellent credit.
 They may even offer in-house financing or work with special car lending companies of their own.
 However, you are never obligated to take advantage of financing from a dealer.
 You are free to bring in your own loan offer.

 In fact, some auto dealers may figure that they have a captive audience.
 They might offer poor credit car loans, but these may come with harsher terms, higher interest rates, and larger payments than you could get if you shopped around.
 You could shop by driving around from dealership to dealership, but this can be frustrating and time-consuming.